bevyengine/bevy-website/content/learn/book/storing-data/designing-components.md

 You may have heard that, in ECS, components are "just data", and cannot or should not store logic.
-Generally this is sound advice: performing logic in systems based on component presence/absence and values is fast and tends to lead to flexible game design that can create interesting emergent behavior.
+Generally this is sound advice: performing logic in systems based on component presence/absence and values is fast and can lead to flexible game design that creates interesting emergent behavior.

 But, like all advice, there are limits to its validity.
 Being able to perform common or complex operations on data in a consistent way is the basis of a good abstraction.
 Define these operations once, use everywhere, and then when you inevitably want to revise it, you only need to update it once.

-There are a number of tools available here, listed in order of increasing complexity.
+There are a number of tools available to help you reuse component-related logic, listed in order of increasing complexity.
 In most cases, simple traits and methods suffice, but it's helpful to be aware of more powerful tools.

 ### Methods and traits for `Component` types